 Bad Habits That Affect Your Child’s Teeth

-An Apex, North Carolina family dentist knows that there are many bad habits that can affect your child’s teeth in the long-run.
-Baby teeth can seem inconsequential, because they’re just going to fall out in a few years.
+An Apex, North Carolina family dentist knows that there are many bad habits that can affect your child’s teeth in the long run.
+Baby teeth can seem inconsequential because they’re just going to fall out in a few years.
 Actually, those baby teeth are very important to your child’s development.
 Without baby teeth, it would be difficult to learn to talk or eat.
-The cavities that affect baby teeth can transfer to the permanent teeth.
+The cavities that affect baby teeth can transfer to permanent teeth.
 It’s recommended that children see a dentist within their first year to give them a healthy start with dental care.
 Create healthy habits in children to keep their teeth healthy.
 Avoid these negative bad habits to prevent future issues.

-Don’t Put the Baby to Bed With a Bottle
+Don’t Put the Baby to Bed with a Bottle

 When the sugars from formula and juice stay on the teeth overnight, the decay process can start.
 It eats away at the enamel of teeth.
 It’s a good idea to wipe your child’s mouth out with water after eating to protect the teeth.